itsnotgunnar/zshrc-config/README.md

 # zshrc-config

 This repository contains a configuration file for the Zsh shell, `.zshrc`.
-This configuration is designed to enhance your terminal experience with useful functions, aliases, plugins, and more.
+This configuration is designed to enhance your terminal experience, minimizing the load on the user, including useful functions, aliases, plugins, and more.

 ## Contents